General Guide

 Jump to section

-Quick answer: Zush is a one-time $10 Mac and Windows desktop app with 23 image formats (incl.
-RAW), folder monitoring, undo, and free BYOK.
-Renamer.ai is a desktop + web subscription at $9.95-99.95/month ($120-$1,200/year) focused on document OCR with 30+ formats.
-Pick by pricing model and whether you need RAW photo support.
+Quick answer: Zush is a Mac and Windows desktop app with $8/month or $38 one-time PRO plans, 100+ supported image, design, document, video, and audio formats, folder monitoring, undo, templates, Naming Blocks, BYOK, and local Ollama on supported Mac builds.
+Renamer.ai is a desktop + web subscription at $9.95-99.95/month ($120-$1,200/year) focused on OCR-heavy document renaming with Magic Folders and 25+ file types.
+Pick by pricing model, provider control, and whether you need RAW photos, design files, iWork, audio, or video support.

 If you are searching “Zush vs Renamer.ai”, you are usually deciding between two paid AI file renamers that both run on Mac and Windows.
 The answer depends mostly on three things: how you prefer to pay, what file types land in your folders, and whether OCR-driven document renaming is your core use case.